 BUILDING A RESUME FOR CYBERSECURITY

 Creating your resume may seem like a daunting and confusing task, especially when it comes to deciding on what to include.
 The main goal of your resume is to describe your experience, education, and interests in a way that is relevant to the position for which you are applying.
+Keep in mind that the hiring manager is looking at many resumes so your resume must get their attention – not through smells, or flashy colors, but by quickly showing you meet their needs.
 To create one that is polished, professional, and relevant be sure to focus on what employers most want to know.

 Contact Information: Feature this prominently so employers can easily reach you, including: